 Many marijuana-related DWI charges will be based on an alleged offender’s admitted use of marijuana.
 People who did not admit to consuming any marijuana may be able to argue they were not under the influence of the drug even when a test shows them as positive for marijuana.

-Keep in mind that chemical tests only demonstrate that drugs are in a person’s system, but they are not necessarily indicative that the drugs were active at the time of an alleged offense.
+Keep in mind that chemical tests only demonstrate that drugs are in a person’s system, but they do not necessarily indicate that the drugs were active at the time of an alleged offense.
 An experienced lawyer will be able to call attention to the flaws in a prosecutor’s argument and create the reasonable doubt needed to help you avoid a conviction.

 Does marijuana use affect driving? | National Institute on Drug Abuse (NIDA) — Learn more about the effects of marijuana on driving on this NIDA website page.
 Marijuana is the illicit drug most frequently found in the blood of drivers who have been involved in vehicle crashes.
 A large case-control study conducted by the National Highway Traffic Safety Administration (NHTSA) found no significant increased crash risk attributable to cannabis but several meta-analyses of multiple studies found that the risk of being involved in a crash significantly increased after marijuana use.